elusivecodes/FrostCore/README.md

 Remove an event from each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `events` is a space-separated string of events to remove from the elements.
+- `callback` is a function that accepts an event argument, which will be called when the event is triggered.

+Additionally, you can also specify a `delegate` argument which will only trigger the event if it is propagated by an element matching the selector.

 ```
+core.removeEvent(nodes);
+core.removeEvent(nodes, events);
 core.removeEvent(nodes, events, callback);
 core.removeEvent(nodes, events, delegate, callback);
 ```

 Trigger an event on each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `events` is a space-separated string of events to trigger on the elements.

 ```
 core.triggerEvent(nodes, events, data);